alex-courtis/way-displays/README.md

 1. Auto scale based on DPI: 96 is a scale of 1

-1. Update when displays plugged/unplugged
+1. Update when displays plugged/unplugged with optionally defined conditions

 1. Update when laptop lid closed/opened

 Works out of the box: no configuration required.

+Communicates verbosely via logs/stdout and notifications.

 Wayland successor to [xlayoutdisplay](https://github.com/alex-courtis/xlayoutdisplay), inspired by [kanshi](https://sr.ht/~emersion/kanshi/).